 Remember that you're trying to find out what this client's specific business needs are and how this links with what you're selling, so ask yourself what will they gain by working with you?

 Clients will immediately see through a pitch that has been reworked from an old one.
-To really grab their attention you need to show them that you care about their business and have done the research to tailor your pitch to them.
-There are three simple ways to do this:
+To grab their attention you need to show them that you care about their business and have done the research to tailor your pitch to them.
+There are four simple ways to do this: